PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused signature-owner, terminal, absolute-final orchestration, and architecture gate is `306 passed in 17.88s`.

+The guarded no-layout final cleanup now retains the raw SE/FC propagation and indexed affine pre/post dictionaries inside the existing fallback-only branch.
+The branch condition, callback arguments, surrounding topological sorts, and following signature restore are unchanged.

+This checkpoint extends the expanded related gate to `1372 passed in 30.75s`;
+the focused SE/FC, indexed-affine, terminal, architecture, and pass-efficiency gate is `417 passed in 17.82s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.